matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 Imagine that there are two admins in a room, Alice and Bob.
 Imagine that there is a malicious user Chelsea.
-Alice and Bob both ban chelsea.
+Alice and Bob both ban Chelsea.
 Alice sees Chelsea send events B -> A.
 Bob sees Chelsea send events C -> B -> A.
 Alice and Bob both issue auth_lock events for Chelsea's prior membership.